HassamBazil/Music-Artist-Fetch/README.md

 # Technologies
 As advised during my last interview, I made the app using pure JS.
 For styling, I also just used CSS but used bootstrap for its grid functionality.

+# Running the app
+Click on https://hassambazil.github.io/ to check out the app.
+You could also download the repository and just use index.html page to run the app.